-FormerHermès CEOPatrick Thomas is now on the board of directors for San Francisco-based MycoWorks.
+FormerHermès CEOPatrick Thomas joined the board of directors for San Francisco-based MycoWorks last year.
 The company makes sustainable leather out of mushrooms.
+Thomas’ board appointment came months afterHermès and MycoWorks announced they were working on developing the luxury label’s first bag made with the company’s vegan leather.

 The MycoWorks’ Fine Mycelium, which it calls Reishi, uses a patented fungal technology that creates petroleum-free and eco-friendly vegan leather.The material is then tanned and finished like traditional animal leather by craftspeople in Spain.